mdx-js/mdx/packages/mdx/readme.md

 * `remarkRehypeOptions` ([`Options` from `remark-rehype`][remark-rehype-options], optional)
   — options to pass through to `remark-rehype`;
-  the option `allowDangerousHtml` will always be set to `true` and the MDX nodes (see [`nodeTypes`][api-node-types]) are passed through;
+  in particular, you might want to pass configuration for footnotes if your content is not in English;
-  In particular, you might want to pass configuration for footnotes if your content is not in English
+  the option `allowDangerousHtml` will always be set to `true` and the MDX nodes (see [`nodeTypes`][api-node-types]) are passed through.

   <details><summary>Expand example</summary>